What to Know About Hosting Friendsgiving

 Since we can’t always make it home for Thanksgiving, this holiday gives folks a different way to enjoy the day.
 For first-time Friendsgiving hosts and guests, here are some tips to make sure it all goes as smoothly as possible:

 - Assign turkey duty to the host.
 Transporting a fully cooked turkey all but guarantees a cold supper, so the bird and gravy should be make at the host’s place.
-Make sure you’re not making this mistake with a meat thermometer.

 - Let friends pick their dishes.
 A group text or a shared spreadsheet (with categories like appetizers, side dishes, veggies and desserts) will make planning so much easier.
 Your friends can simply add their name and what they plan to bring.